cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 ## Implementations of the List ADT

 Now that we've seen how the List ADT is intended to function, we can focus on *how* to make it work.
+As you will see, there are pros and cons to each implementation.
 The List ADT is commonly implemented using either an array or a linked list.
 Since you're likely more familiar with arrays, we will start with a discussion of this approach.

 ## List ADT - Array Implementation

-In this section, you will see the same set of instructions as above, however, they will now be accompanied by a diagram showing the internal structure of `myList` using one of many possible array-based implementations.
+The main benefit of an array-based List implementation is extremely fast access to List elements.
+This is due to the fact that arrays are laid out in a contiguous block of primary memory.
+The main drawback of an array-based approach is that an array's size is fixed.
+Therefore, if you want to increase the size of an array, you are forced to create a new array of a larger size and then copy over the elements of the old array to the new, larger array.
+As you can imagine, this requires a lot of work for the computer and we would like to minimize the number of times that arrays are resized.

+Let's take a look at how an array-based implementation would look internally for some of our List ADT methods.
+In the examples below, we show the same code as above along with each example also having an associated image demonstrating the internal state of the array-based List object named `myList`.

 1.
    ```java